 - What’s missing?
-What more do they need to understand the breadth of your brand fully?
+What more do they need to fully understand the breadth of your brand?

 - What tools could you provide to help them consistently represent the brand?

-- How do they prefer to be communicated to about your brand?
+- How do they want you to update them about the brand?

 - What will help them control your brand in their everyday work?

-Stellar brand management produces real, tangible results for your culture and employees, and it also drives sales revenues not only for one product or service, but for other products and services positively associated with your brand.
+Stellar brand management produces real, tangible results for your culture and employees.
+It also drives sales revenues not only for one product or service, but for other products and services positively associated with your brand.
 For example, if a customer loves your cleaning service and trusts your brand, they’re likely to give your cleaning supplies a chance as well.
 People tend to gravitate towards what they already know, especially if they’ve had a good experience.

 Safeguard your brand

-There’s only so much you can do to protect your brand if you’re not controlling your brand assets.
+Start protecting your brand by controlling your brand assets with your DAM system.
 Logos, photos, product images, sales collateral, and videos have a value associated with them, which needs to be protected.
-Brand guidelines should be created to explain how and when to use these valuable assets, to get everyone marching in the same direction, and to make it easy for your teams to create communications that are on-brand.
+Brand guidelines should be created to explain how and when to use these valuable assets, to get everyone moving in the same direction, and to make it easy for your teams to create communications that are on-brand.

 Your guidelines should go beyond logo usage to include all aspects of the brand — mission, vision, values, promise, and visual expression — that lay the foundation for great marketing.